 The study of individual CEO characteristics is a challenging endeavor.
-We build on research by Kaplan (2008), Fanelli, Misangyi, and Tosi (2009), and McClelland, Liang, and Barker (2010) who used letters to shareholders included in annual reports to capture CEO attributes, values, and cognitions.
-In this vein, we used letters to shareholders to estimate the promotion and prevention foci of CEOs.
-While this approach is not without limitations (as we discuss in more detail later in this section), they provide a nonintrusive and consistent annual measure that allows for longitudinal analysis.
+We build on research by Kaplan (2008), Fanelli, Misangyi, and Tosi (2009), and McClelland, Liang, and Barker (2010) who used letters to the shareholders included in annual reports to capture CEO attributes, values, and cognitions.
+In this vein, we used letters to the shareholders to estimate the promotion and prevention foci of CEOs.
+While this approach is not without limitations (as we discuss in more detail later in this section), they provide a non-intrusive and consistent annual measure allowing for longitudinal analysis.
 To test these hypotheses, we used the One Source Global Business Information Database to identify a sample of publicly traded corporations.
 We started with a set of 671 firms based in industries with varying degrees of volatility.
 We used this database because it includes information on the names, addresses, and websites of corporations.
 Since our inquiry is partially based on data from corporations' annual reports, having the websites and addresses for the corporations provided an initial location from which to collect these data and a means to confirm that we were collecting annual report data for the correct firm.
-In addition to the firms' websites, we collected letters from online aggregators of company annual reports, including Mergent, Buckmaster, and SEC online interfaces.
-We next searched for letters in Compact Disclosure, as well as conducting specific searches of ABI/Inform and Google.
+In addition to the firm's websites, we collected letters from online aggregators of company annual reports, including Mergent, Buckmaster, and SEC online interfaces.
+We next searched for letters in Compact Disclosure as well as specific searches of ABI/Inform and Google.
 Finally, for annual reports that we were unable to collect in any other way, we contacted organizations directly though their investor relations group.
-In total, we collected 3,493 letters for 533 firms.
+In total we collected a total of 3493 letters for 533 firms.
 We then collected financial data for these firms from Compustat, executive compensation data from Execucomp, and firm acquisition actions from the SDC database over the 1997-2006 period.
-In the end, we had data on 512 firms from 73 six-digit NAICS industries.
-We lagged our independent and control variables one year so that they were used to predict the dependent variable in the following year.
-As a result of this lag structure, we have a total of 3,250 observations in our primary analysis, or an average of 6.3 years of data per firm.
+In the end, we had data on 512 firms from 73 six digit NAICS industries.
+We lag our independent and control variables one year so that are used to predict the dependent variable in